Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Introduction

 Law enforcement agencies (LEAs) increasingly recognize the value of \textquote{information sharing to maximize investigative resources and avoid duplicate efforts} \citep{interpolsharing}.
 This also applies to sharing attribution tags and address clusters in cryptocurrency forensics.
 Both detection methods become more effective by sharing obtained information.
 In that regard, the lack of a standardized ontology and analytical approaches additionally amplifies the aforementioned risks of forensic \vc analysis in particular if attribution tags are shared in a framework that does not safeguard the evidential value of the shared content \citep{Casey:2015, Garfinkel:10yearsForensic:2010}.

 In this paper, we propose measures for safeguarding the evidential value of forensic \vc investigation results.
-After introducing the necessary background in Section~\ref{sec:background}, we make two major contributions that can be summarized as follows:
+After introducing the necessary background in Section~\ref{sec:background}, we make a number of contributions that can be summarized as follows:

 \begin{itemize}